scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Issuing Control Plane AS Certificates

-The steps REQUIRED to issue a new AS certificate are the following:
+The steps required to issue a new AS certificate are the following:

 1. The AS creates a new key pair and a certificate signing request (CSR) using that key pair.
 2. The AS sends the certificate signing request to the relevant CA within the ISD.